ksinha49/ai-workloads/README.md

   extraction status
 - `idp` – Intelligent Document Processing pipeline (classification, OCR and text extraction)
 - `zip-processing` – extracts PDFs from uploaded archives and assembles new ZIPs
-- `rag-stack` – combined ingestion and retrieval Lambdas used for RAG workflows
+- `rag-stack` – combined ingestion and retrieval Lambdas used for RAG workflows.
+Includes a worker that polls the ingestion queue and starts the workflow
 - `vector-db` – manages Milvus collections and search Lambdas
- - `summarization` – runs the summarization workflow and generates PDF or DOCX reports
+- `summarization` – Step Function orchestrates retrieval and summary generation into PDF or DOCX reports
 - `llm-gateway` – renders templates and routes requests to the selected LLM backend
 - `knowledge-base` – ingest text snippets and query them through the retrieval stack
-- `sensitive-info-detection` – PII/PHI detection for text including legal entities
-- `entity-tokenization` – replaces sensitive entities with stable tokens
-- `text-anonymization` – replaces or masks detected entities in text
+- `anonymization` – detects sensitive entities, generates tokens and masks or pseudonymizes text

 Shared dependencies are packaged as layers in `common/layers/`.